 Property and rents are more affordable than in NYC.
 Homes with off street parking, open space, and an extra room for working from home are overwhelmed with appointments and offers.

 Although property prices and rents do keep rising, this urban area across the Hudson River from New York City is still much more affordable than living in the Big Apple.
-The City is a great market for rental property owners targeting families and millennials, with a growing percentage of the residents in Jersey City renting rather than owning.
+The City is a great market for rental property owners, with a growing percentage of the residents in Jersey City renting rather than owning.

 Jersey City is part of the New York City metropolitan area and borders the Hudson River, Upper New York Bay, and Newark Bay.
 The economy is driven by a variety of business sectors including transportation and distribution, manufacturing, retail, and financial services.
 In fact, Jersey City has been nicknamed “Wall Street West” and is home to one of the largest banking centers in the country.